olab-io/ofSketch/BUILDING.md

 		make && make run

-__Note__: OSX users may use the Xcode project instead of building from the command line in step 4.
+__Note__: OSX users may use the Xcode project instead of building from the command line in step 5.

 ### Info

-Building ofSketch from source requires openFrameworks v0.8.3 and the following addons:
+Building ofSketch from source requires openFrameworks master branch and the following addons:

 - [ofxHTTP](https://github.com/bakercp/ofxHTTP)
 - [ofxIO](https://github.com/bakercp/ofxIO)